2026 Report

 Yes → Rebuild AI-Native

 Your distribution is the moat.
-The product is the part you replace.
-3–5 months, fraction of legacy maintenance cost.
+The product is the part you replace. months, not years, fraction of legacy maintenance cost.

 No → Next question